GEOG 111 Planet Earth: Human Geography

 Absences

-In order to receive points for in-class items (reflections, quizzes, and exams) you must be in attendance to receive points.
-No absence is excused unless an excuse is granted ahead of time.
-Generally speaking, there are no excused absences for reflections and quizzes except for personal hospitalizations, religious observances, or official university activities.
+Generally speaking, there are no excused absences for reflections and quizzes except for personal hospitalizations or official university activities.
 If one of these occurs, you may email me and that grade item will be excused.
-Other absences – sickness, oversleeping, vacationing, attending a funeral, or participating in an optional activity – are not excused.
-While I recognize that some of these are legitimate activities, there are simply too many students and quizzes/reflections for to me to manage individual excused absences.
-To compensate for this, each student is able to drop the lowest three quizzes and reflections instead – no questions asked.
+Other absences ā sickness, oversleeping, vacationing, attending a funeral, or voluntarily skipping ā are not excused for reflections and quizzes.
+While I recognize that some of these may be legitimate reasons for missing class, there are simply too many students and quizzes/reflections for to me to manage individual excused absences for these items.

 Communication

-• In email communication, always use GEOG-111 as the subject heading.
+- In email communication, always use

-• Check your email multiple times a day, everyday.
+Ctrl-fis your friend. - Check your email multiple times a day, everyday.

 Late work

 All items are due on the date specified on the schedule (usually Fridays) at 5:00 PM.
-Late work is not accepted in this course.
+It is expected that assignments will be completed by the deadline.
 However, there is a 48 hour extension period in which material may be turned in without penalty.
+Assignments are usually graded on Monday, and there is no need to contact me if your assignment was submitted late (after 5:00 PM) but before the dropbox closed.
 After this extension period, the Canvas drop box will close and will not be reopened.
-Don’t get into the habit of abusing the extension time!
-There will not be consideration of any additional extension time over the weekend for technical issues, travel, having to take a roommate to urgent care, or other reasons.
+Donāt get into the habit of abusing the extension time!
+There will not be consideration of any additional extension time over the weekend for technical issues, travel, having to take a roommate to urgent care, or other reasons, but if you run into those issues before 5:00 PM on Friday, you still have some time to complete the assignment.

-That said, each student is eligible for one “amnesty” assignment throughout the semester.
+That said, each student is eligible for one āamnestyā assignment throughout the semester.
 This means that you can turn in one item after its dropbox is closed and still receive full credit.
 The amnesty dropbox closes at 5:00 PM on the last class period of the university calendar before finals week.
 This will usually be the Friday before finals week.
 If you use the amnesty option, be sure the title of the assignment is clearly visible.

 Classroom etiquette

-• Come to class prepared having read the assigned readings and watched the assigned videos.
+Come to class prepared having read the assigned readings and watched the assigned videos.

-• I ask that you do not pack up your materials until class is dismissed for the day.
+I ask that you do not pack up your materials until class is dismissed for the day.
 If we reach the end of class and I have not stopped lecturing, kindly let me know by raising your hand.

-• I encourage you to challenge my ideas as long as you do so respectfully.
+I encourage you to challenge my ideas as long as you do so respectfully.

-• I do not make presentation files available digitally, so during lectures it is expected that you will rigorously take notes on the presentation content, demonstrations, and anything written on the drawing pad.
+I do not make presentation files available digitally, so during lectures it is expected that you will rigorously take notes on the presentation content, demonstrations, and anything written on the drawing pad.
 Rationale:

-• My experience has shown that attendance rates are higher when notes are not made available online.
+My experience has shown that attendance rates are higher when notes are not made available online.

-• I frequently make adjustments to my slides up until just before the lecture starts, which results in students in not having the same lecture material as what I have in my slides if I provide them for students to print off.
+I frequently make adjustments to my slides up until just before the lecture starts, which results in students in not having the same lecture material as what I have in my slides if I provide them for students to print off.

-• I attempt to structure my slides in a way such that they are not sufficient on their own; they complement my lectures.
-In my view, making slides available encourages students to merely “fill-in-the-blanks.”
-Students should be taking notes throughout the lecture on information that is spoken, written on the drawing pad, and embedded on the slides.
+I attempt to structure my slides in a way such that they are not sufficient on their own; they complement my lectures.
+In my view, making slides available encourages students to merely āfill-in-the-blanks.ā Students should be taking notes throughout the lecture on information that is spoken, written on the drawing pad, and embedded on the slides.

 Technology usage

-• Please refrain from using cell phones during lecture.
+Please refrain from using cell phones during lecture.
 Rationale:

-• Taking a break from your cell phone is a healthy practice that most people could use much more of.
+Taking a break from your cell phone is a healthy practice that most people could use much more of.
 Our brains were not designed for the continual dopamine rush that cellar notifications and social media provide.
 Take a break from your phone for an hour while in this class!

-• Cell phone use is distracting to you, your classmates, and the instructor.
+Cell phone use is distracting to you, your classmates, and the instructor.

-• No photographs may be taken in class.
+No photographs may be taken in class.
 Rationale:

-• You can refer to lecture recordings to retrieve images or certain slides from the text.
+- You can refer to lecture recordings to retrieve images or certain slides from the text.

-• Laptops cannot be used for taking notes in class.
+Laptops cannot be used for taking notes in class.
 Rationale:

-• Research indicates that writing notes by hand results in improved processing of information, greater classroom performance,1 and fewer distractions.2 Conversely, students who use laptops in class are less satisfied with their education3 and perform worse.4 5
+Research indicates that writing notes by hand results in improved processing of information, greater classroom performance,1 and fewer distractions.2 Conversely, students who use laptops in class are less satisfied with their education3 and perform worse.4 5

-• Taking notes on a keyboard may be efficient for recording text, but in this course we will regularly draw charts, diagrams, and maps which lend themselves much better to freehand note taking.
+Taking notes on a keyboard may be efficient for recording text, but in this course we will regularly draw charts, diagrams, and maps which lend themselves much better to freehand note taking.

-• And I know how it goes.
-You start the semester with good intentions: “I will only use this device for taking notes!
-I will not get distracted!”
-But inevitably, the university classroom simply cannot supply the dopamine rush provided by TikTok, NBA trade rumors, the pending assignment due in your next class, and the like.
+And I know how it goes.
+You start the semester with good intentions: āI will only use this device for taking notes!
+I will not get distracted!ā But inevitably, the university classroom simply cannot supply the dopamine rush provided by TikTok, NBA trade rumors, the pending assignment due in your next class, and the like.
 So you login in to your World of Warcraft account.
-Not to play, of course – that would be absurd.
+Not to play, of course ā that would be absurd.
 You just want to check the patch notes.
 But the patch is intriguing, and you want to see how it will affect your copper mining.
 So you mine a little copper.
-It’s not really playing after all.
-You don’t need to make any serious decisions when mining, so you can play AND listen to the lecture at the same time.
+Itās not really playing after all.
+You donāt need to make any serious decisions when mining, so you can play AND listen to the lecture at the same time.
 So you mine a little more.
 And then a little more.
-And you might as well slay that boar that’s in your way because…why not?
+And you might as well slay that boar thatās in your way becauseā¦why not?
 And before you know it, you are in the middle of a full 40 player raid in the middle of class.
-The other half of class can’t focus due to the flashing lights, the cursing, and the person in the back who keeps scrambling to plug in their laptop to the half broken outlet.
-The students involved in the raid receive a D on the exam because they didn’t pay much attention in class.
+The other half of class canāt focus due to the flashing lights, the cursing, and the person in the back who keeps scrambling to plug in their laptop to the half broken outlet.
+The students involved in the raid receive a D on the exam because they didnāt pay much attention in class.
 The students not involved in the raid all receive a C due to the distractions.
-The instructor is disappointed – not only because students under-performed, but also because you could have waited an hour and invited him to join the raid too.
+The instructor is disappointed ā not only because students under-performed, but also because you could have waited an hour and invited him to join the raid too.

 Stress management and well-being